 Debatably, it could pose an arduous task for a trial attorney to argue that a mass shooting was a crime against humanity as recognized by the courts.
 Establishing that an isolated incident would arise to the level of both a widespread and systematic attack is troublesome.
 However, if we look at the cumulative effect of these events on American psyche, this prong potentially could be met.
 Who among us, after Aurora, Colorado, does not go into a movie theater and immediately check for the exists?
 Who among us, after the Boston Marathon bombing, does not look for a safe outlet in case of emergency at a sporting event?
 Even elementary schools have now taken greater precautions to keep children safe after Newtown, Connecticut.
 If we do not take these events as isolated incidents, but rather as a concentrated attack on our safety and way of life, is it truly a far stretch of reasoning to believe that the concerns that encroach in a movie theater or in a sporting event, do not also make their way into a courtroom?

 While the question of whether a potential juror was a victim or close family or friend to a victim of a similar crime is obvious when dealing with a trial for murder after a mass killing, what about potential juror bias in cases of disparate or lesser crimes?
 Even civil cases, such as tort cases brought against gun manufactuturers could be subject to jury bias in a community recovering from a mass shooting.
-It is possible that such community members would seek to “send a message” to the maker of the gun or guns which hurt the community.
+It is possible that such community members would seek to

-, the defendant was found guilty of a series of horrific crimes against the murdered victim, including kidnapping, torture, extortion, which occurred over a period of a month, as well as the unusually violent murder attempts and eventual murder.
+However, courts have drawn distinctions regarding the similarity of crimes when addressing potential juror bias.
+For example, in Lugo v.
+State, the Florida Supreme Court examined the issue of juror bias based upon a juror who failed to disclose that he had been the victim of a violent crime.
+In Lugo, the defendant was found guilty of a series of horrific crimes against the murdered victim, including kidnapping, torture, extortion, which occurred over a period of a month, as well as the unusually violent murder attempts and eventual murder.
 A juror failed to disclose that he had been a victim of a violent battery in which he had been knocked to the ground and punched at his workplace.
 The court drew a distinction between the juror’s one-time victimization through a battery, and the month-long systematic kidnapping, torture, extortion, and violent murder by the defendant.
 The court stated,

 In the aftermath of a mass shooting or an act of terrorism in a community, it is important to make best attempts to define what constitutes a similar crime in the context of potential juror bias.
 The definition will likely depend on the nature of act which harmed the community.
 In Orange County, Florida, the site of the largest mass shooting in America, any violent crime involving a firearm might well meet this definition, as might murders of multiple victims from the local community regardless if a firearm was used.
 As there were allegations that the shooting was motivated by an anti-gay ideology, hate-crimes of any nature against the lesbian, gay, bisexual, transgender, and questioning (

 Alternatively, there seems to be little need to place drug offenses, non-armed robberies and assaults, bribery, extortion and the multitude of other non-violent crimes on a list for heightened juror scrutiny.
 It is unlikely that the juror’s view of these types of crimes would be biased after the mass shooting.